INDEX

 This policy applies to all products and services developed and maintained by our company.
 It covers the inclusion of new features, enhancements to existing features, and significant bug fixes in the product roadmaps.

-1. Strategic Alignment: The proposed item must align with the overall strategic goals of the company and the product’s vision.
+- Strategic alignment.
+The proposed item must align with the overall strategic goals of the company and the product’s vision.

-2. Customer Value/Impact: The item should have a demonstrable impact on improving customers general satisfaction, solving customers pain points, or delivering customers value, determined in the context of customers collectively, not individually.
+- Customer value/impact.
+The item should have a demonstrable impact on improving customers’ general satisfaction, solving customers’ pain points, or delivering value, determined in the context of customers collectively, not individually.

-4. Market Trends: Consideration of emerging market trends and technologies that could enhance the value we deliver to our customers and give us a competitive edge.
+- Market trends.
+Consideration is given to emerging market trends and technologies that could enhance the value we deliver to our customers and give us a competitive edge.

-6. Regulatory and Compliance Needs: Ensuring the product complies with relevant laws, regulations, and standards required by our customers as well as our own quality standards.
+- Regulatory and compliance needs.
+We will ensure the product complies with relevant laws, regulations, and standards required by our customers as well as our own quality standards.

-7. Security and Privacy: Enhancements that improve the security and privacy posture of our product.
+- Security and privacy.
+We will consider enhancements that improve the security and privacy posture of our product.

-1. Starting with a Discussion: One of the most important steps to adding an item to our roadmap is getting to the point of Complete Understanding of the requirement. ensuring that requirement is fully aligned with our roadmap, general direction, and Criteria for Inclusion.
+- Starting with a discussion.
+One of the most important steps to adding an item to our roadmap is getting to the point of complete understanding of the requirement. ensuring that requirement is fully aligned with our roadmap, general direction, and Criteria for Inclusion.
 Internally originated items that are included in the roadmap for development would come out of numerous internal conversations, meetings, working groups as well as furthering our strategic and maturity needs.
-For external enhancement requests, we have a very specific process we follow… please see Asking for Enhancements To Be Included in the Hornbill Roadmap
+For external enhancement requests, we have a very specific process we follow… please see Asking for enhancements to be included in the Hornbill Roadmap

-2. Review and Prioritization: The Product Management team will review submissions based on the above criteria.
+- Review and prioritization.
+The Product Management team will review submissions based on the above criteria.
 Items will be prioritized based on strategic importance, customer impact, and resource availability.

-3. Stakeholder Feedback: Shortlisted items will be shared with relevant stakeholders for feedback and further validation.
+- Stakeholder feedback.
+Shortlisted items will be shared with relevant stakeholders for feedback and further validation.

-4. Approval and Scheduling: The Product Steering Committee will make final decisions on the inclusion and scheduling of roadmap items.
+- Approval and scheduling.
+The Product Steering Committee will make final decisions on the inclusion and scheduling of roadmap items.

-5. Communication: Approved roadmap items will be communicated to all stakeholders, including teams and customers, through appropriate channels, adding these items where needed to the Incoming Lane in the appropriate roadmap.
+- Communication.
+Approved roadmap items will be communicated to all stakeholders, including teams and customers, through appropriate channels, adding these items where needed to the Incoming lane in the appropriate roadmap.

 We encourage feedback and suggestions from all stakeholders to continuously improve our roadmap planning and execution process.
-Internal stakeholders will always use our internal workspaces, while customers should always use our community forums to submit feedback, suggestions, ideas and product enhancement related questions.
+Internal stakeholders will always use our internal workspaces, while customers should always use our community forums to submit feedback, suggestions, ideas, and questions about product enhancements.

 Governance